Linear Communication Model Examples With Pros and Cons

 The five examples of linear communication are: (1) Reading books and Newspapers, (2) Watching Television, (3) Listening Radio, (4) Receiving no-reply emails, and (5) Public Speech.

 Reading newspapers is another example of a one-way communication process.
-The readers can receive the information but cannot respond.
+Readers can receive the information, but cannot respond.

 For example, Joe Biden, the 46th U.S. president, delivers a speech on CNN after returning from Ukraine.
-People are watching television to hear the president's statement.
+People are watching television to hear the president’s statement.
 He announces $500 million for military support in Ukraine.
-The speaker is the message's sender, and the audience is the receiver.
+The speaker is the sender of the message, and the audience is the receiver.
 The message has been transmitted through the CNN television channel.
 However, audiences can not respond to the speech instantly.
-The feedback is not presented in this type of communication; hence, it is a one-way communication process.
+Feedback is not presented in this type of communication; therefore, it is a one-way process.

 Listening Radio Example of Linear Communication-3

-Listening radio is an example of linear communication because the audience cannot respond.
+Listening to the radio is an example of linear communication because the audience cannot respond.
 The audience can listen to news, music, and advertisements.

 No-Reply Email Example of Linear Communication-4